Security & Compliance

 Data Type Source Purpose Retention

-Caller name Captured during call Lead identification Until deletion request or contract end
+Caller name Captured during call Lead identification 180 days, then auto-deleted

-Caller phone number Caller-provided or Twilio CLI Callback & lead record Until deletion request or contract end
+Caller phone number Caller-provided or Twilio Caller ID Callback & lead record 180 days, then auto-deleted

-Call reason / message Captured during call Lead qualification & SMS summary Until deletion request or contract end
+Call reason / message Captured during call Lead qualification & SMS summary 180 days, then auto-deleted

 Call recording (audio) Twilio recording Quality, dispute resolution 60 days, then auto-deleted